tj-actions/glob/README.md

 Report bugs at https://github.com/tj-actions/glob/issues.

-If you are reporting a bug, please include:
+If you are reporting a bug, please include the following:

 *   Your operating system name and version.
 *   Any details about your workflow that might be helpful in troubleshooting.